rengatech/gptmysite-widget/docs/auth.md

 2) Use the code samples below to generate the server side JWT token .

-3) Use the window.tiledesk.signInWithCustomToken Javascript API to provide a function which supplies a fresh JWT every time it is invoked.
+3) Use the window.GPTMysite.signInWithCustomToken Javascript API to provide a function which supplies a fresh JWT every time it is invoked.
 Below is a code example:

 ```
-window.tiledesk.signInWithCustomToken("<JWT_TOKEN_HERE_GENERATED_SERVER_SIDE>");
+window.GPTMysite.signInWithCustomToken("<JWT_TOKEN_HERE_GENERATED_SERVER_SIDE>");
 ```

 Example:

 ```
-window.tiledesk.signInWithCustomToken("JWT 12345678...");
+window.GPTMysite.signInWithCustomToken("JWT 12345678...");
 ```

 ## Generate JWT Token Server Side